 Kids are often tough to please – but they’ll be grinning from ear to ear whenever they’re in The Mile High City, thanks to Denver’s wide array of kid-friendly activities.
-Interactive museums, incredible zoos and aquariums, wide open parks – they’re all guaranteed to please even the grouchiest young ones.
+Interactive museums, incredible zoos and aquariums, wide-open parks – they’re perfect ways to entertain your little travelers.

 ART PROGRAMS FOR KIDS

 First, pick up a free family backpack on the first floor of the Hamilton Building.
 These backpacks are filled with arts, crafts and games.
-Tromp through the galleries making art, playing games and piecing together puzzles.
-Try a different adventure every time you visit.
-You can also grab a free Art Tube, each containing an art-making activity that you complete while in the galleries.
+Stop by Creative Corners throughout the museum for activities like making a treasure chest, mixing and matching landscapes, piecing together portraits and more.

-Smudge, squiggle and splatter at Create Playdates on the second Wednesday of the month from 11 a.m. to 1 p.m.
-Drop in with your little ones (ages 3-5) to meet up with other tots and their grown-ups for artmaking in Duncan Pavilion, storytime throughout the museum, and scavenger hunts in the galleries.
+Smudge, squiggle and splatter at Create Playdates on the second Wednesday of the month from 10 a.m. to 1 p.m. (extended to 2pm June-August).
+Drop in with your little ones (ages 3-5) to meet up with other tots and their grown-ups for artmaking in Duncan Pavilion, storytime throughout the museum and instructor-guided "close looking" to explore artwork.
 Create Playdates explore a new theme every other month.

 DAM also offers a wide array of art-centric classes and camps for kids every summer.